SoulCoder65/songs-tracks/README.md

 ![](Snapshots/pic1.png)

-Default Top 10 tracks of Justin bieber
+Default Top 10 tracks

 ![](Snapshots/pic2.png)

-You can Search any artist or track
+You can view lyrics of clicked track(I use free package of api that's why only few lines of lyrics fetched.

 ![](Snapshots/pic3.png)

-You can view lyrics of clicked track(I use free package of api that's why only few lines of lyrics fetched.
+You can Search any artist or track

 ## Available Scripts